Updated September 22, 2020

 Students can add classes in Banner through the add/drop tab until 5 p.m. on the first Tuesday of the block.
 For Block 1, students can drop classes in Banner through the add/drop tab until the third Tuesday of the block, should they choose not to continue the course if the format is changed.
 Then, they can look for an open section of the course and enroll later in the year.

 Are you assuming that Spring Semester will be in-person?

-We don’t anticipate a problem in staffing — professors will spread out their teaching in varying ways across the blocks, and some will choose to teach extra blocks for our typical compensation for doing so.
+We don’t anticipate a problem — professors will spread out their teaching in varying ways across the blocks, and some will choose to teach extra blocks for our typical compensation for doing so.
 As with every year, we will also have some block visitors who teach.

 Registration for Courses and Transfer Credits

 How will pre-registration work for this format?
 Should students rethink their current eight-block registration or should they start over?